NickZt/E52/readme.md

+                                              Make it run, make it right, make it fast

   Interactive LCD clock face inspired by motives of Electronica 52 all as in old kind times: chime hourly, alarm clock, stop watch, timer with many presets as is pomodoro, tabata

     mobile part

       -Multilevel db timer (pomodoro,DevFit in office, etc.)
       - alarm clock set
        - Exchange data with the wear
      -in timers add save/load, create/edit

  Wear part

            - Multilevel db timer (pomodoro, office fitness, etc.)
            - Transition in db on timers - key "ВЫБОР" in timer mode
            - Change the character timer depending on the chosen
            - Brief reference to the start of the next timer to signal the end of the current -battery eat a bit less.
-           -Errror in enter timer select mode if timers not initialized from phone fixed 1.7 phone some UI changes
+           -Errror in enter timer select mode if timers not initialized from phone fixed

+1.7
+phone
+some UI changes